SaiAshish9/MonolithicVsMicroservciceDrivenArchitecture/README.md

 ```
 What is monolithic?

+It is a traditional model of a software program, which is built as a unified unit
+that is self-contained and independent from other applications.

 A monolithic architecture is a traditional model of a software program.

 A monolithic architecture is a singular, large computing network.